 This stable valuation provides a solid platform for our efficiency calculations.
 The Environmental Protection Agency (EPA) defines efficiency as being the amount of air a ceiling fan moves divided by the cost of operating the fan.
 Ceiling fan efficiency can be represented simply as Efficiency = CFM/Watt.

-There are many ways to save energy and efficiently heat and cool your home.
+There are many ways to save energy and efficiently heat and cool your home .
 Installing and correctly utilizing a quality ceiling fan will help save you money on your energy bill.
+Our calculator will help you compare which fans can save you the most money.

 According to Wikipedia, blade pitch is defined as turning the angle of attack of the blades of a propeller into or out of the wind to control the production or absorption of power.
 This angle, or pitch, is measured in degrees.
 Each fixture has its own standard referring to the size, shape, and pitch for maximum efficiency and air movement.
 Ceiling fan blade pitch usually holds in the range between 11* and 16*.